DID YOU KNOW?

 In total, 4,208 patients from Dr. Harrington’s dental practice were tested by the Oklahoma Public Health Laboratory.
 90 patients tested positive for hepatitis C, 6 for hepatitis B, and 4 for HIV.

-You should be very scared.
+Now you should be very scared.

-Luck has nothing to do with it.
+And luck has nothing to do with it.
 Hygiene in healthcare is based upon science, and requires rigorous discipline to ensure patient safety.
 There are specialized decontamination procedures, equipment, and products created to eliminate the risk of cross-contamination.

 There is always risk of exposure to pathogens for everybody involved in a dental procedure including the dentist, orthodontist, hygienist and patient.
 This is why dental professionals today wear personal protective equipment such as gloves, masks, and eyewear.